Hilson-Alex/Butterfly/README.md

 # Butterfly

-Butterfly is an experimental programming language with an enent-driven perspective to create concurrent programs by default
+Butterfly is an experimental programming language with an enent-driven perspective to create concurrent programs by default.
+The Butterfly language is based on modules that communicate exclusively through events and asynchronous message passing.

 ## License